Afghan peace talks to enter critical phase from Jan 5

 “High level leadership contacts and bilateral visits including that of Pakistan’s premier are a manifestation of further strengthening of Pakistan-Afghanistan relations.
 The two sides must continue to build on the momentum and prevent domestic and regional detractors from their subversive designs,” the Foreign Office said.
 Pakistan desires and continues to support a peaceful, stable, united, independent, democratic, sovereign and prosperous Afghanistan.

-It is important that Afghans should seize this historic opportunity for reaching an inclusive, broad-based and comprehensive political settlement to bring an end to the decades-long internal conflict.
+It is important that Afghans should seize this historic opportunity for reaching an inclusive, broad-based and comprehensive political settlement to bring an end to the decades-long internal conflict in Afghanistan.